teorth/estimates/docs/tactics/propositional.md

 ## `Claim(expr:Boolean, name:str = "this")`

 Create a subgoal to prove `expr`, and then a further subgoal to establish the original goal with the additional hypothesis `name: expr`.
 Similar to the "have" tactic in Lean.
+If either of the two subclaim goals follows trivially from their respective hypotheses, that subgoal will be removed.

 Example:
 ```